A Guide to Sustainable Thanksgiving Party Planning

 9. Get Reusable Containers

 If you’re sharing the leftover food with family and friends, stay away from plastic containers for leftovers.
-Instead, think ahead about what you’ll have to store, and then choose eco-friendly options.
+Instead, think ahead about what you’re going to store, and then choose eco-friendly options.

 10. Get Sustainable Decor